RoBorregos/home2/hri/README.md

     └── speech.txt
 ```

 ## Setup with docker

 Run the script `setup.bash` located in `home2/docker/hri` to setup the configuration for docker.
 The script provides additional setup instructions.

+In addition, the following files are required:
+- `docker/hri/.env`: Contains the environment variables for the docker compose files. `docker/hri/.env.example` contains examples of the required variables.

 ## Using with docker